mbloms/academy-git-101-backwards/excercises/branches.md

 ## View the commit graph

 So now history has diverged!
 On the main/branch-1 branch "baz" was written in file1.txt after "bar", but on branch-2 "three" was written.
-There will be a (very) small tree of commits connected by the parent references.
-You can see it by using the '--graph' flag on the git log command.
-We also use '--all' because we want to dislay all branches, not just the currently checked out one.
+There will be a (very) small tree of commits.
+You can see it by using the `--graph` flag on the git log command.
+We also use `--all` because we want to dislay all branches, not just the one currently checked out.

 ```branch
 $ git log --graph --all --oneline